-- A primary building entry facing the public street front as required by OMC 18.120.450.B.2. - wide over at least 65 percent of the front façade.
+- A primary building entry facing the public street front as required by OMC 18.120.450.B.2. - c.
+Weather protection (e.g. canopy, awning, or other cover from the rain) at least 5 feet wide over at least 65 percent of the front façade.
 The weather protection must be located between 8 feet and 15 feet above grade unless the applicant demonstrates to the City's satisfaction that there is a compelling reason to allow a deviation from this height requirement. - A ground floor height of at least 15 feet.
 If the applicant demonstrates to the City's satisfaction that there are special conditions, such as the provision of a mezzanine, the City may waive this interior height requirement.